 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-The Lyric Writing Workshop, designed to introduce students to song writing techniques.
+Local writer and musician, Corey Oglesby, an undergraduate in the Creative Writing Program at Frostburg State University, will teach the workshop on Lyric Writing.
+He has had poetry published in The Broadkill Review, with additional work soon to be published in The Backbone Mountain Review and Kestrel.
+He lives in Frostburg, MD with his cat, Moses.
+The Lyric Writing Workshop is designed to introduce students to song writing techniques.
 Students will explore what makes lyrics stand out and what the relationship between word and music discovers.
 Students will be listening to some successful songs of a variety of different genres to get a sense of how songs work.
 Songwriters are encouraged to bring lyrics-in-progress if they have them.
-This workshop will be led by singer-songwriter Mary Edwards.

 For more information:

 Phone - 301-687-4340